Generalized homology and Atiyah-Hirzebruch spectral sequence in crystalline symmetry protected topological phenomena: Introduction

-After the discovery of SPT phases, it was shown and has been widely recognized that crystalline symmetry also serves as the topological protection of SRE states.~\cite{TeoFuKane08,Fu11} Two systematic approaches to classify crystalline SPT phases have been proposed.
-Song et al.\ discussed how SRE states at high-symmetric points of crystalline symmetry are trivialized by SRE states in adjacent higher-dimensional cells to get the classification of SPT phases.~\cite{SHFH17} Later, this idea was applied to the classification of Lieb-Schultz-Mattis (LSM) theorem as the boundary of an SPT phase~\cite{CGW11,PWJZ17} and a comprehensive classification of bosonic SPT phases with space group symmetry.~\cite{HSHH17} Thorngren and Else~\cite{TE18} proposed a useful picture of the interplay of crystalline symmetry and SPT phases.
-They discussed that if the spatial scale of crystalline symmetry (such as the lattice vector) is regarded to be large enough compared to the correlation length of the ground state wave function, the crystalline symmetry behaves as onsite symmetry for a TQFT, then the classification of crystalline SPT phases would be recast as the classification of SPT phases with onsite symmetry.
+Soon after SPT phases were proposed, it was realized that crystalline symmetries \cite{TeoFuKane08,Fu11} can also serve to protect nontrivial phases of invertible systems, giving rise to the notation of crystalline SPT phases~\cite{CGW11, Cirac, Wen_sgSPT_1d, Hsieh_sgSPT, Hsieh_sgSPT_2, You_sgSPT, SPt, Cho_sgSPT, Yoshida_sgSPT, Hermele_torsor, Jiang_sgSPT, TE18}.
+Two systematic approaches to classifying crystalline SPT phases have been proposed.
+Song et al. constructed crystalline SPT phases by placing lower-dimensional invertible states at high-symmetry points and demonstrated how classification could be obtained by considering trivialization of invertible states on lower-dimensional cells by invertible states in adjacent higher-dimensional cells~\cite{Hermele_torsor}.
+Later, this idea was applied to the classification of Lieb-Schultz-Mattis (LSM) theorems through bulk-boundary correspondence~\cite{CGW11,PWJZ17} and a comprehensive classification of 3-dimensional bosonic SPT phases with space group symmetries~\cite{HSHH17}.
+Thorngren and Else~\cite{TE18} proposed a useful picture for interpreting crystalline symmetries as gauge fields.
+They contended if the spatial scale of a crystalline symmetry (such as the lattice vector) is large compared to the correlation length, that the crystalline symmetry will behave in a topological quantum field theory (TQFT) as if it is an onsite symmetry, hence allowing one to recast the classification of crystalline SPT phases as a classification of onsite SPT phases.